 Types of Poker Players

 Poker players can be classified into types based on the range of hands they play and how aggressively (or not) they play them.
 Position at the table is also key in measuring how risky a strategy is.
 This is because a player's position determines how much information their decision is based on.
+As a poker tournament progresses, you can easily identify the different kinds of players around your table.

 The most common four groups of players can be broken down as follows: